Good Clinical Practice (GCP)

 Good Clinical Practice (GCP) is the international ethical, scientific and practical standard to which all clinical research is conducted.

 It is important that everyone involved in research is trained or appropriately experienced to perform the specific tasks they are being asked to undertake.
-GCP training is a requirement set out in the UK Policy Framework for Health and Social Care Research developed by the Health Research Authority.
+GCP training is a requirement set out in the UK Policy Framework for Health and Social Care Research developed by the Health Research Authority for researchers conducting clinical trials of investigational medicinal products (CTIMPs).

 The NIHR offers range of Good Clinical Practice (GCP) courses and training aids for the clinical research delivery workforce.
 Our GCP courses are designed for individuals involved in the delivery of studies at research sites.